Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 Clinic Credits:0

-This course covers the purpose, structure, focus, and techniques employed in effective interviewing.
-Emphasis is placed on observing, attending, listening, responding, recording, and summarizing of personal histories with instructor supervision.
-Upon completion, students should be able to perform the basic interviewing skills needed to function in the helping relationship.
+This course covers the purpose, structure, focus, and techniques utilized in effective interviewing.
+Emphasis is placed on observing, attending, listening, responding, summarizing, and documenting with instructor supervision.
+Upon completion, students should be able to perform the basic interviewing skills needed to facilitate the helping relationship.

 Requisites: